nextdynamic/azure-governance-foundations/AGF/102-Enterprise-Learning-Plan.md

 fit your needs.

-NOTE: When planning the training activities or workshops, they can generally be delivered in parallel if needed in the interest of time since most of the topics will not include members of other committees.
+NOTE: When planning the training activities or workshops, they can generally be delivered in parallel if needed and in the interest of time since most of the topics will not require members of other committees.

 Skill Requirements
 ------------------